 - Become familiar with the Texas Coordinated School Health requirements and the Whole School, Whole Community, Whole Child model.

-- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the secretary.
+- Sign the Confidentiality, Ethics and Conflict of Interest Agreement and submit to the Secretary.

 Duties at a Glance

-- Serve as a liasion between your PTA and the community regarding health-related issues.
+- Serve as a liaison between your PTA and the community regarding health-related issues.